Temporally Consistent Dynamic Scene Graphs: An End-to-End Approach for Action Tracklet Generation: Conclusion Future Works

 \section{Conclusion \& Future Works}

 In this paper, we introduced TCDSG, an end-to-end pipeline designed to generate temporally consistent scene graphs, enabling the creation of robust action tracklets that are applicable to various downstream tasks in video-based analytics and surveillance.
-Our approach combines a novel modification to the bipartite matching process during training with architectural improvements, such as data-dependent initial reference points for deformable attention and a feedback loop to incorporate temporal information from previous frames.
+Our approach introduces two key paradigm shifts for video scene understanding: a sequence-level objective for trajectory-aware query assignment, and temporally conditioned decoder queries that evolve dynamically with the scene.
+Together, these contributions enable robust action tracklet generation without post-processing, achieving strong temporal consistency across diverse datasets.
 Through evaluations on three benchmark datasets, TCDSG achieved state-of-the-art results in tracklet predictions while maintaining competitive performance on single-frame predictions.

-For future work, we aim to further optimize the balance between single-frame prediction accuracy and tracklet consistency, striving to enhance temporal coherence without sacrificing frame-level precision, especially in dynamic, multi-object environments.
-Additionally, leveraging the rich MEVA dataset, we plan to explore Re-identification (ReID) capabilities across distinct cameras.
+Additionally, leveraging the rich MEVA dataset, we plan to explore Re-identification (ReID) capabilities across distinct cameras by having an additional ReID block on the network that access a centralized memory bank that contains shared information from all cameras.
 By focusing on cross-camera ReID, we can extend TCDSG’s capabilities to track individuals across multiple camera views, a feature highly valuable in multi-camera surveillance setups.
 This enhancement has the potential to enable robust tracking across complex environments, supporting continuous monitoring in large-scale applications.

 {

 }